itbrunoms/itbrunoms/README.md

 ## Hey There 👋

 Hello!
 I'm Bruno, a full-stack software architect with over 14 years of experience in technology.
-Currently, I work with PHP, Laravel, Flutter, but I have expertise in various other technologies.
+Currently, I work with PHP, Laravel, Flutter, but I have expertise in various other technologies. 🚀

-I'm currently based in Brazil, but I'm exploring new horizons worldwide.
+I'm currently based in Brazil 🇧🇷, but I'm exploring new horizons worldwide. 🔍🌍

 📫 Check out my LinkedIn to learn more about my journey and the projects I've been involved in!
 [Linkedin](https://www.linkedin.com/in/arquiteto-software-bruno)